 complete avoidance of unwanted radiation is simply infeasible.8

-There is much theoretical and practical evidence that PLC systems radiate wirelessly.
+There is much theoretical and practical evidence that PLC systems and dirty electricity radiate wirelessly.
 This effect has been demonstrated both by laboratory studies as well as measurements on city-wide PLC systems.
 The effect has been demonstrated for many frequency bands and is not limited to particular PLC systems.

 That PLC systems turn power lines and household wiring into de facto antennas is well established, though the strength of the emissions will depend on the specific situation.

 There are two excellent and readable books on this general topic, The AC Power Interference Manual is written by Marv Loftness, who specialized in mitigating interference from power lines.
 The Designer’s Guide to Electromagnetic Compatibility is by Daryl Gerke and William Kimmel who specializes in all sorts of interference problems.